douglas-yao/LI-Mastermind/README.md

      ```batch
      cd server
-     setupDb.bat
+     serverDbInit.bat
      ```

      If you encounter a permission error, you might need to run the script with administrative privileges.
 Right-click on `setupDb.bat` and choose "Run as administrator."
 Follow the prompts to enter your MySQL username and password.
 The script will create the necessary database and tables.

 4. **Run Client and Server:**

-   - For Unix-like systems (Linux or macOS):
+   - For all systems:

      ```bash
      cd LI-Mastermind
-     sh run.sh
+     npm run dev
      ```

-     If you encounter a permission error, run the following command:

-     ```bash
-     chmod +x run.sh
-     ```

-   - For Windows:

-     ```batch
-     cd LI-Mastermind
-     run.bat
-     ```

-   The script will navigate to the `client` and `server` directories, running the necessary commands to start both the client and server.
+     The script will run the necessary commands to start both the client and server.

 5. **Play the Game:**
    - Open your web browser and go to [localhost:5172](http://localhost:5172) to start playing the game!